jlevy/og-equity-compensation/README.md

     [3921 or 3922](https://www.irs.gov/uac/form-3921-exercise-of-an-incentive-stock-option-under-section-422-b)
     from your company if you exercised ISO options during the year.

-🚧 Can we find examples of what these all look like?

 ## Further Reading

 - David Weekly,